 The devil wants Jesus to reject God’s will and try to save himself from the pain of suffering for mankind.
 Jesus has left the disciples to pray and instead they have fallen asleep.
 The perimeter is not secure and the devil comes full force against Jesus and his sweat during the prayer with God and this cosmic struggle between the will of God and the will of self promoted by the devil, causes Jesus to break out in a massive sweat.

-The disciples did not spend their time in prayer to not enter into temptation.
+The disciples did not spend their time in prayer though.
 They fell asleep and as we read in Matthew, the spirit was willing, but the body is weak (Matt 26: 41).
 We see in the Matthew account how important the prayers of the disciples were to strengthen and lift Jesus and instead of backing up the Lord, they slept and left him open to attack.

 While this is a single example of the disciples failure to stay awake on guard during a spiritual battle, I want to argue the church is equally asleep today, writ large.
-Too often believers check in for the Sunday service, they attend a small group, and even stay involved with the different ministries in their community and even their mission trips.
+Too often believers check in for the Sunday service, attend a small group once per week, and may even stay involved with different ministries in their community, but where is the emphasis on prayer?.
 These are all good things.
 But where is the prayer for the fellow believers? is it included within the daily walk of a believer?
 We are called to follow and that involves prayer.

-- How well are the members in the small groups doing praying for each other on a daily basis?
+- How well are members in small groups praying for each other on a daily basis?

-- How well are church members doing at praying for the pastor, church staff, and their families?
+- How well are church members praying for the pastor, other church staff, and their own families?

-- Do the members know the other people in their small groups actively pray for them daily?
-Can the pastor see who is praying and when?
+- Do the members know the other people in their small group and actively pray for them daily?

-- How would they even know if their fellow believers were awake on guard to equip, arm, and defend their fellow believers?
+- How would people even know if their fellow believers were awake on guard to equip, arm, and defend their fellow believers through prayer?

-There are churches that do this and those churches are changing the world because their people are uplifted, equipped, and armed to stay within the will of God, while being protected from the machinations of the devil and his minions.
-However, many Christians are asleep on the perimeter while their brothers and sisters are being sifted and need their prayer.
+There are churches doing all of these and those churches are changing the world, because their people are uplifted, equipped, and armed to stay within the will of God, while being protected from the machinations of the devil and his minions.
+However, many Christians are asleep on the perimeter while their brothers and sisters are being sifted every day and struggling in need their prayer.